Parent page: Managing Lifecycles for Items

 How Permissions are Applied

-- Controlled Permissions - for a user to be able to perform the state transition, the following conditions must be met:
+For a user to be able to perform the state transition, the following conditions must be met:

 - They must have permission at the global level to Move revision between lifecycle states (defined in the Edit Operation Permissions dialog).